bitnami/codeday-workshop/README.md

 Now in your web browser, go to http://localhost:8080/ and checkout your fancy new web server!

+NOTE: If you are using Docker Toolbox for Windows, you need to find the Docker machine IP address first by running `docker-machine ip` instead, and replace localhost for the retrieved IP address.

 To stop, and delete the web server, run the following command:

 ```